Prevent Child Abuse in Illinois

 - A child is currently in protective custody of police or medical personnel

 - A child death

 Disclaimer: Please ensure the information and courses meet requirements for your organization and circumstances and align with what your state Department of Children and Family Services requires.
-The state requirements and child abuse and human trafficking statistics listed on this page are current as of December 8th, 2021 to meet the best information available.
+The state requirements and child abuse and human trafficking statistics listed on this page are current as of February 20th, 2023 to meet the best information available.
 State requirements may change and it is your responsibility to know your state mandated reporter requirements and the process for online child abuse prevention training.
-Compass Child Protection Training can not guarantee acceptance by your school, organization, or state Department of Children and Family Services.
+Compass Abuse Prevention Services can not guarantee acceptance by your school, organization, or state Department of Children and Family Services.
 If there is a child abuse emergency, call 911 immediately.